Growth of quasiconvex subgroups: Beyond hyperbolic groups

 \end{named}

+\begin{proof} First, we may assume without loss of generality that all hyperplanes of $\calX$ are essential.
+Otherwise, replace $\calX$ by its essential core $\mathcal{Y}$, as provided by the essential core theorem of Caprace and Sageev \cite[Proposition 3.5]{CapraceSageev2011}.
+The hyperplanes of $\mathcal{Y}$ will be in bijective correspondence with the essential hyperplanes of $\calX$.
+Furthermore, $\calX$ is contained in a bounded neighborhood of $\calY$, hence $\lambda_G(\calX) = \lambda_G(\calY)$ and $\lambda_H(\calX) = \lambda_H(\calY)$.

-\begin{proof} Under the hypotheses of the theorem, Caprace and Sageev proved some element $g \in G$ has a rank-one action on $\calX$.
-This means that $g$ acts by translation on a combinatorial geodesic axis, and furthermore this axis does not bound a half-plane \cite{CapraceSageev2011}.
-Furthermore, $g$ can be chosen so that no power $g^n$ stabilizes a hyperplane.
+Under the hypotheses of the theorem, Caprace and Sageev proved that some element $g \in G$ has a rank-one action on $\calX$.
+This means that $g$ acts by translation on a combinatorial geodesic axis $A$, and furthermore this axis does not bound a half-plane \cite{CapraceSageev2011}.
+Since all hyperplanes of $\calX$ are essential, the construction of \cite[Section 6.1]{CapraceSageev2011} produces an element $g$ such that no power $g^n$ stabilizes a hyperplane.
+Furthermore, there is a hyperplane $V$ intersecting $A$, such that $V$ and $gV$ are not neighbors in $\calC \calX$.

 By a theorem of Behrstock, Hagen, and Sisto \cite[Theorem A]{BHS:curve-complex-cubical}, the $G$--action on $\calC \calX$ is WPD.
 In fact, the rank-one element $g$ produced by Caprace and Sageev is loxodromic on $\calC \calX$.
 Meanwhile, by the definition of $\calC \calX$, any subgroup $H \subset G$ stabilizing a hyperplane $V \subset \calX$ necessarily fixes a vertex of $\calC \calX$.